-Before and after the site visit, we did not receive much concrete evidence on the quality of learning outcomes, like reports on learning tasks, prototypes of simulations or applications.
+Before and after the site visit we did not receive much concrete evidence on the quality of learning outcomes, like reports on learning tasks, prototypes of simulations or applications.
 We would have liked to see "the proof of the pudding".
-We specifically asked for PhD theses (in English) but did not receive them in time.
+We specifically asked for at least one representative Master thesis and one PhD thesis (in English) but did not receive them.